Foods That Can Damage Your Oral Health

 The chewy texture of dried fruit makes it a favorite snack among children and adults alike.
 Unfortunately, this sweet and sticky treat can wreak havoc on your teeth.
 Like any other food, it can stick to teeth after consumption, possibly causing more damage than if it were consumed in its liquid form.
 For instance, raisins are a popular dried fruit that sticks to teeth and causes damage to oral tissues when consumed in excess.
 When eaten in moderation, however, you can enjoy the nutritional benefits of these tasty treats without harming your oral health.

-Get in touch with Karen J Harris & Associates at 2000 Locust, St. Louis, MO 63103, or call (314) 231-4893 to learn more about dental checkups and cleanings.
+Get in touch with our office, Karen J Harris & Associates, at 2000 Locust, St. Louis, MO 63103, or call (314) 231-4893 to learn more.
+Our team will be happy to have you here!

 MON - THU 9:00 am - 6:00 pm